 That being said, the Food and Drug Administration (FDA) has only approved testosterone booster shots to treat males with low testosterone due to disorders of the testicles, brain, or pituitary gland.
 Testosterone injections are not currently FDA-approved for treatment in females or to treat low testosterone levels in men caused by the natural aging process.

-To find out more about testosterone booster shots and hormone replacement therapy, check out this podcast by Elite Health Online!
+To find out more about testosterone booster shots and hormone replacement therapy,

 How Do Testosterone Booster Shots Work?